Team-Schwessinger/Team_B_S/_posts/2019-05-04-Lab_Picnic.md

 Remember, ideally we will be taking lab team pictures, so dress up how you would like to be photographed!

-Hope to see you there Team Schwessinger
+Hope to see all of Team Schwessinger there!